 Windows Media Player writes WPL and, for older streaming redirectors, ASX.
 VLC Media Player, AIMP and most web players also read the open XSPF standard.

-The plain M3U and UTF-8 M3U8 formats are the closest thing to a universal default, which is exactly why converting to M3U8 is the safest move when a file won't load anywhere.
+The plain M3U and UTF-8 M3U8 formats are the closest thing to a universal default, which is exactly why converting to M3U8 is the safest move when a file will not load anywhere.

-X M3U Converter reads any of these and writes any of the others - plus a plain TXT file list for scripts and tools - preserving track titles and durations (the #EXTINF metadata) wherever the target format supports them.
+X M3U Converter reads any of these and writes any of the others, plus a plain TXT file list for scripts and tools.
+Track titles and durations, the #EXTINF metadata, survive wherever the target format supports them.

 These are the same format with one distinction: text encoding.
 M3U8 is UTF-8, so it handles accented characters, non-Latin scripts and emoji in file names correctly.